soro/relinum.el/README.md

 Issues
 ------

 Currently there is one problem that depending on your taste could be minor or really annoying.
 If line-wrapping is turned on and the same buffer is viewed in 2 windows at the same time, sometimes the point jumps to the middle of the screen and the screen stays fixed instead of scrolling.
-For this reason I decided to automatically turn off line wrapping if the mode is loaded.
+For this reason I have decided to automatically turn off line wrapping if the mode is loaded.

 If anyone has an idea why this happens or how to fix it, please send me a patch.
 In the past I have encountered this problem when using <code>highlight-parentheses-mode</code>, so I don't think it is an issue with my code.